john-smilga/react-course-v3/03-advanced-react/TUTORIAL.md

 - a great solution when you have bunch of inputs
 - inputs must have name attribute

+The FormData interface provides a way to construct a set of key/value pairs representing form fields and their values, which can be sent using the fetch() or XMLHttpRequest.send() method.
+It uses the same format a form would use if the encoding type were set to "multipart/form-data".

 ```js
 import { useState } from 'react';